Skip to content

 └─────────────────────────────────────────────────────────────┘

 Pause and predict: Your rack has two 30A/208V PDUs in an A+B redundant configuration.
 An engineer suggests you can safely run 10kW of servers because “we have 12kW total across both PDUs.”
 Why is this reasoning dangerous?
-What is the actual safe limit?
+What is the actual safe limit, and what would happen one second after the A feed tripped under that 10kW load?

 TypeDescriptionUse Case